 Honestly it’s so delicious I want to guzzle a bottle with a bag of potato chips.
 But it’s so good I just want to smell it’s all night.

-Fass selections — 9 months ago
+Fass selections — a year ago